Drumstick or Moringa leaves are known for their health benefits. Find out how to introduce moringa for babies, along with recipes to try.

 - Three times more potassium than from bananas

-How to give Moringa Leaves for Babies
+How to Introduce Moringa for Babies

 Moringa leaves have immense health benefits for babies but are difficult to digest if given directly.
 The slightly bitter taste may also put them off.